molatile/myportfolio.github.io/README.md

 # myportfolio.github.io:

 INDEX.HTML-----------
-This port-folio was made to represent my ideas and knowledge on the application of web development
+This port-folio was made to represent my ideas and knowledge of application of web development

 index.html: